felixge/node-style-guide/Readme.md

 ## Do not extend built-in prototypes

-Do not extend the prototype of native JavaScript objects.
-Your future self will be forever grateful.
+Prefer to not extend the prototype of native JavaScript objects.

 *Right:*